A Gaysian’s Guide to the John Muir Trail

 The John Muir Trail traverses through a land of pristine alpine lakes, lush forests, and high elevation mountain passes.
 Each day, I was either ascending a mountain pass, descending from its summit, or preparing my body for a steep ascent.
 The constant ascending and descending pushed my body to its physical limits.
 The JMT was the most challenging and rewarding hike I’ve done to date.
 Based on my experience, here are some key things to expect while you’re on trail.

-• The JMT will push you to your physical limits.
+The JMT will push you to your physical limits.
 This was the most challenging hike I have done to date.
 You must be physically prepared for this journey or you will risk serious injury and other consequences.
-You must also be physically prepared for high altitude as the shortest mountain pass that you will climb is over 10,000 feet high.
+You must also be prepared for high altitude as the lowest mountain pass that you will climb is over 10,000 feet high.
 The highest point on the trail is Mt.
 Whitney, which is the highest peak in the contiguous United States at 14,505 feet.
 The JMT is not for beginners and will be one of the most grueling and rewarding hikes you will ever do.

 Thousand Island Lake along the John Muir Trail